 Placer County trailing only 4 Bay Area counties

 Roseville, Calif.- California’s economic picture at least in terms of unemployment numbers continues to show strength.
 Roseville, Placer County’s largest city continues to help fuel the region’s growth.
-The most recent unemployment numbers paint a positive picture with a 3.5 percent unemployment rate, according to the latest report from the California Economic Development Dept.
+The most recent unemployment numbers paint a positive picture with a 2.8 percent unemployment rate (down from 3.5% in January) according to the latest report from the California Economic Development Dept.

-Marin County continues its long streak of having the lowest unemployment rate in California.
-The counties reporting the highest unemployment are Colusa County at 10.3% and Imperial County with traditionally high unemployment due to seasonal work stands at 15.5 percent.
-With the exception of mining and logging, all sectors in California are showing growth in employment.
+Marin County streak of having the lowest unemployment rate in California has been broken by San Mateo at 2.3%.
+The counties reporting the highest unemployment are Colusa County at 12.5% (up.2.2) and Imperial County with traditionally high unemployment due to seasonal work stands.

 Local Counties At a Glance